Hunters20XX/Michael-Alameda-CMP-343/Project No. 6/server/README.md

 npm run dev
 ```

-The server will run on `http://localhost:8000`
+The server will run on `http://localhost:8000` and automatically create the required database tables on startup.

 ## API Endpoints